SepidehMosaferi/Nonparametric-Regression-Functions/README.md

-This repository contains all the code for the paper titled "Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory" by Sepideh Mosaferi and Mark S Kaiser
+This repository contains all the code for the paper titled "Nonparametric Cointegrating Regression Functions with Endogeneity and Semi Memory" by Sepideh Mosaferi and Mark S Kaiser

 The repository is structured as follows: